This post may contain affiliate links. Please read my disclosure policy.

 - ADDITIONS & SUBSTITUTIONS: Some Po’ Boy Recipes use cornmeal in there batter when frying.
 I didn’t for this recipe but you surely can if you prefer it that way.
 You can try this recipe with other types of mushrooms if you like.
 (I only use oyster mushrooms).

 - AIR FRYER: I tried this recipe in an air fryer and it didn’t turn out as crispy as with the traditional way of frying.
 However the flavor and taste was still there.
 So if you want to try it in your air fryer give it ago!
-I air fried it at at temperature of 350°F (175°C) for about 7 minutes.
+I air fried it at at temperature of 350°F (175°C) for about 7 minutes in batches until all the pieces were cooked.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my full Affiliate Disclaimer.